 b.
 And perfect what is lacking in your faith: In the midst of all this joy, Paul called attention to the fact that they were still lacking.
 Though the apostle repeatedly complimented them (1 Thessalonians 1:3, 1:7, 2:13, 2:19-20, and 3:6), he was also concerned to perfect (complete) what is lacking in their faith.

 i.
 Paul believed that his personal presence would be a help to the Thessalonians.
-“Though his Epistles might avail towards it, yet his personal presence would do more.
-There is a peculiar blessing attends oral preaching, more than reading.”
+"Though his Epistles might avail towards it, yet his personal presence would do more.
+There is a peculiar blessing that attends oral preaching, more than reading."
 (Poole)

 C. Paul's prayer for what is lacking in the Thessalonians.